alexwlchan/alexwlchan.net/src/_drafts/streaming-large-objects-from-s3-in-scala.md

 ---
 layout: post
-title: Reading large objects from S3 as a Java InputStream
+title: Streaming large objects from S3 with a ranged GET request
 summary:
 category: Code from Wellcome
 ---

-In [yesterday's post](/2019/09/unpacking-compressed-archives-in-scala/), I talked about how to take a Java `InputStream` for a tar.gz file, and get an iterator of `(ArchiveEntry, InputStream)`.
+In [my last post](/2019/09/unpacking-compressed-archives-in-scala/), I talked about how to take a Java `InputStream` for a tar.gz file, and get an iterator of `(ArchiveEntry, InputStream)`.
 Next we need to get an InputStream for our tar.gz file -- which in our case, is stored in S3.
 Some of our archives are very big (the biggest is half a terabyte), so we need to get a little inventive.